 What's the catch?
-Sometimes with a HISAs, you need to make a minimum deposit, maintain a minimum balance or pay regular fees — though that’s not always the case.
+Sometimes with a high-interest account, you need to make a minimum deposit, maintain a minimum balance or pay regular fees — though that’s not always the case.

 APY is the yearly rate of return on the money in your account, and it includes compound interest, which is the interest earned on your interest.

 The more often your investment compounds and builds interest on the interest you’ve already earned, the faster your savings grow.

 So how much higher is the interest on a high-interest, or high-yield, savings account?
 As of January 2021, the best rates topped 2% — more than 200 times higher than a traditional savings account.

 If you were to put $10,000 into a traditional savings account with a 0.01% interest rate, you’d earn only $1 in interest during an entire year.